javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/01-recursion/article.md

 There are no more nested calls, so the function finishes, returning `2`.

-As the function finishes, its execution context is not needed any more, so it's removed from the memory.
+As the function finishes, its execution context is not needed anymore, so it's removed from the memory.
 The previous one is restored off the top of the stack:

 <ul class="function-execution-context-list">